Tutorial#

 , --train

 .
-You must provide a config file containing inputs and hyperparameters with each command through the --config
+You must provide a configuration file containing inputs, parameters, and hyperparameters with each command through the --config

 flag.